jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 <a>9#</a> Ignore files.
 &nbsp;&nbsp;It's simple for git to ignore some kinds of files when submitting using '.gitignore' file.
 But for svn, there is no easy way to make it.
+Wanna stop tracking some file?
+Use this:
+{% highlight bash %}
+git update-index --assume-unchanged file_path
+{% endhighlight %}
+Then git will not track the changes of the file again whatever you run `git add --all` or `git status`.
+And resume tracking using:
+{% highlight bash %}
+git update-index --no-assume-unchanged file_path
+{% endhighlight %}

 <a>10#</a> Platform and UI interaction.
 &nbsp;&nbsp;Almost all of us have heard about GitHub or GitLab.
 There are too many convenient things we can use for developing.
 You know, visual interaction is clearer and easier.

+All in all, 'where Git really shines is branching and working with other people'.